emqx/emqx-docs/en_US/network/overview.md

 ## TLS for Client Connection

 The [Enable SSL/TLS Connection](./emqx-mqtt-tls.md) section in this chapter introduces how to enable an SSL/TLS connection between the MQTT client and EMQX in detail.
-To further enhance the security with the SSL/TLS enabled, you can also enable the CRL check <!--Add link later--> for certificate verification and OCSP stapling <!--Add link later--> for revocation status checking of the SSL/TLS certificate.
+To further enhance the security with the SSL/TLS enabled, you can also enable the [CRL check](./crl.md) for certificate verification and [OCSP stapling](./ocsp.md) for revocation status checking of the SSL/TLS certificate.
 The [Client TLS](./mqtt-client-tls.md) section provides information on the sample MQTT client code and project.
 The TLS use guide is included in these samples.

 ## TLS for External Resource Access